Reducing Impaired Driving Recidivism (RIDR)

 Lawyers for RIDR DUI Diversion in Hillsborough County, FL

 Not everyone will be eligible for the DUI diversion program.
 The main reason a person might be ineligible is because of a prior conviction, a BAC over .20, a crash with property damage, or a child passenger.
-Even people who meet the screening criteria might be deemed ineligible because the State Attorney's Office reserved the right to use its discretion to find that other factors not listed might exclude a person from participating.
+Even people who meet the initial screening criteria might be deemed ineligible because the State Attorney's Office reserves the right to use other factors to exclude a person from participating.

 What is Reducing Impaired Driving Recidivism (RIDR) Initiative?